REACH regulation aims to improve the protection of human health and the environment from the risks that can be posed by chemicals.

 ECHA organises consultations to get feedback from all interested parties and to gather the widest possible range of scientific information for the regulatory processes

 This is unique source of information on the chemicals manufactured and imported in Europe.
 It covers their hazardous properties, classification and labelling, and information on how to use them safely.

 opinions and agreements

 The Support section provides tools and practical guidance to companies which have responsibilities under the EU chemicals legislation.

 1. Find out whether you are affected by authorisation Check whether your substance is on the Authorisation List and whether any exemptions apply to your uses.

 2. Develop an application strategy Communicate with your supply chain and develop a strategy on how best to proceed.

 3. Start preparing your application Find out what to include in your application and start preparing the necessary reports.

-4. Notify ECHA and request a Pre-Submission Information Session Let ECHA know of your intention to submit in advance and request a Pre-Submission Information Session to ask questions about the application process.
+4. Notify ECHA and request a Teleconference based information session (TIS) Let ECHA know of your intention to submit in advance and request a Teleconference based information session (TIS) to ask questions about the application process.

 5. Finalise your application Finalise the reports and prepare everything you need for submission.